Re-marking Policy and Process (effective 25 November 2016)

 2.1 When can I request a remark of my sub-test?

-You (the candidate) must make this request within 5 days from the date your results are published online by completing the Request for OET Re-marking Form.
+You (the candidate) must make this request within 5 days from the date your results are published online by completing a Remarking Request in myOET.
 If you do not make the request within that time, we reserve the right to refuse re-marking your sub-test(s).
 If your results are unable to be published on the scheduled date because you have not provided required documentation any late request for re-marking will not be accepted.

 2.2 What does the re-marking involve?